 While these are fantastic suspension lifts, there is one thing to keep in mind.
 If you need to replace one of the struts, it won’t be as simple as going to the auto parts store and grabbing new ones off the shelf.
 You will have to order them from Ironman and there may be some downtime during the shipping process.
 If you’re a person who needs their Subaru every day and doesn’t have a second car, plan for this before you go this route.

 This suspension lift kit is a good option for someone who likes to participate in mild trail runs and spirited driving in the forest.
-The shocks may not be up to the task for those planning to participate in rallycross or stage rally events.
+But these shocks may not be up to the task for those planning to participate in rallycross or stage rally events.

 Flatout Suspension Long Travel Coilovers